vLLM: LLM Inference That Doesn’t Waste Your GPU

 What it is: during prefill, a decoder-only transformer computes attention over the whole prompt and stores each layer’s K/V tensors for every processed token.
 During decode, each new token reuses those cached K/Vs so it doesn’t recompute the whole prompt again.
 That turns the per-step cost from “full-prompt again” to “look up K/Vs + one step,” which is why decode is much cheaper than prefill.
 Why memory blows up: K/V memory scales with context length × layers × kv-heads × head_dim × dtype bytes

-Why KV cache isn’t enough (by itself)
+Why KV cache isn’t enough

 Even with KV cache, you still have: